neuro4ml/neuro4ml.github.io/Week_3/2-Humans.md

 :alt: Diagram of Coronal Section
 :align: center

-Diagram of coronal section.
+Diagram showing a coronal section of the human brain.
 ```

-The outermost layer, the cortex, is also referred to as gray matter as it mainly contains dendrites, soma, synapses etc which are unmelinated.
-However, below there are tracks where melinated axons tend to travel, which are known as white matter.
+The outermost layer, the cortex, is also referred to as gray matter as it mainly contains dendrites, soma, synapses etc which are Unmyelinated.
+However, below there are tracks where myelinated axons tend to travel, which are known as white matter.
 For example the corpus callosum, which we just mentioned.

 Deeper in the brain, there are then various nuclei which are clusters of neurons.